-The superintendent, in conjunction with the (school nurse, public health nurse, etc.) will develop administrative regulations implementing this policy.
+The superintendent, in conjunction with the (school nurse, health advisory committee public health nurse, school health team etc.) will develop administrative regulations implementing this policy.
 The superintendent will provide a written report on the role of health services in the education program to the board annually.